apache/systemds/spark-mlcontext-programming-guide.md

 ## LeNet on MNIST Example

-SystemML features the DML-based [`nn` library for deep learning](https://github.com/apache/systemml/tree/master/scripts/nn).
+SystemDS features the DML-based [`nn` library for deep learning](https://github.com/apache/systemml/tree/master/scripts/nn).

-At project build time, SystemML automatically generates wrapper classes for DML scripts to enable convenient access to scripts and execution of functions.
+At project build time, SystemDS automatically generates wrapper classes for DML scripts to enable convenient access to scripts and execution of functions.
 In the example below, we obtain a reference (`clf`) to the LeNet on MNIST example.
 We generate dummy data, train a convolutional net using the LeNet architecture,